Canada’s Fisheries Act has now been re-jigged and cast to the Senate for final review before becoming law.

 Yet under Bill C-68, how the impacts of small or “low-risk” projects will be dealt with has been left to the future development of new regulations.
 It remains unclear how these regulations will work, and CWF is concerned that small but harmful projects will continue to accumulate in our watersheds without a plan to address their combined impacts.

-One option CWF has been proposing is that small projects be registered online and automatically receive a permit along with an outline of best management practices which must be followed.
-As part of the permit, those undertaking small projects would buy credits from a habitat bank or pay a fee to support large-scale restoration projects in the same watershed that would offset harm and provide net benefits for fish and fish habitat.
+CWF is proposing amendments to Bill C-68 that would allow small projects that alter or destroy fish habitat to be registered online and receive a permit along with an outline of best management practices which must be followed.
+As part of the permit, those undertaking small projects would buy credits from a habitat bank or pay a fee to support large-scale restoration projects in the same area that would offset harm and provide net benefits for fish and fish habitat.

 The Extended Line